Welcome to The M&M Show!

 The Storyline So Far…

-• Mike has been diagnosed with rectal adenocarcinoma and is getting ready for the third phase of his journey: surgery to excise the remnants of the tumor.
-This follows 26 fractions of chemo-radiation from February 1 – March 9, and nine cycles of FOLFOX systemic chemotherapy from August 23, 2021 – December 17.
+- Mike was diagnosed with rectal adenocarcinoma during the early summer if 2021 and has completed the treatement phase of his journey!
+Surgery to excise the “tiny speck” of what remained of the tumor was done in August 2022.
+This followed 26 fractions of chemo-radiation from February 1 – March 9, and nine cycles of FOLFOX systemic chemotherapy from August 23, 2021 – December 17.